Big dogs need – wait for it, you’re never gonna guess – big crates.

-1) Only away from me or my wife for a few hours a week and isn’t destructive during these times.
+- Only away from me for a few hours a week and isn’t destructive during these times.

 But she has a crate, and it’s come in handy many, many times.
 For example:

 It gives her a place to go during dinner.
-My wife is powerless against the begging eyes, so the pup has to go in her crate during dinner time.
+I don’t really have trouble setting boundaries for my little lady, but the begging eyes are powerful.
+So, she has to go in her crate during dinner time.

 It is very helpful when the cable guy (etc.) visits.
 It’s just better for all parties involved if she’s placed in her crate when these types of visitors come over.

 It’s helpful when bringing in groceries.
-Just to be sure she doesn’t trip us or run out the door in pursuit of a passing cat, we’ll put her in the crate while dragging in groceries or anything that requires the door to be open for a while.
+Just to be sure she doesn’t trip me or run out the door in pursuit of a passing cat, I’ll put her in the crate while dragging in groceries or anything that requires the door to be open for a while.